-- ground pixel size (spatial resolution): around 100 m - vertical accuracy: a few meters, according to the depth - geographic extent: sea regions with at least, territorial sea
+- ground pixel size (spatial resolution): around 100 m - vertical accuracy: a few meters, according to the depth

+- geographic extent: sea regions with at least, territorial sea

-NOTE 1: Territorial sea is the part of sea between the coastline and the baseline (up to 12 miles from coastline).
+NOTE 1: The territorial sea is the part of the sea between the baseline or low-water line along the coast and the outer limit (usually 12 nautical miles from the legal baseline).

-NOTE 2: DTM on sea is required for navigation, for cabling, for construction of wind turbines, for resource management (aquaculture, fisheries...) and for risk management (submersion).
+NOTE 2: DTM at sea is required for cabling, for construction of wind turbines, for resource management (aquaculture, fisheries...), for risk management (submersion), etc.

 NOTE 3: Current production methods enable to get good accuracy (better than 5 m) until depth around 100 m but coarser data (accuracy around 20 m or worse) in deeper waters.
+Existing standards for quality of elevation should be followed, notably IHO S-44 for bathymetric data.

-NOTE 3: This good practice is already more or less achieved through the European product Emodnet Bathy.
+NOTE 4: This good practice is already more or less achieved through the European product Emodnet Bathy.
 The efforts to consolidate and maintain such product should be encouraged.
+The EMODnet Bathymetry theme is the European contribution to the IHO Data Center for Digital bathymetry (DCDB) and the IHO/IOC General Bathymetric Chart of the Oceans (GEBCO).
+GEBCO contributes through the Seabed 2030 project to UN SDG14.